 - Long hair can be kept in braids (over buns) for a gentle and protective style

 Find the right hairstyle!

 Don’t get stuck in your ways.
-You might notice that a lot of people get stuck on a specific style from their youth.
-While a certain style may have worked well for you in your 20s or 30s, times change and so does your body (and personality).
-Who you were then is not who you are now.
-So, sticking with a hairstyle from the 80s or 90s may just make you look a little stuck in the past.
+You might notice that many people get stuck on a specific style from their youth.
+While a particular style may have worked well for you in your 20s or 30s, times change, and so does your body (and personality).
+Who you were then is not who you are now, and sticking with a hairstyle from the 80s or 90s may make you look a little stuck in the past.